naveenrs123/MapBuilderDSL/MILESTONES.md

 Users can add predefined feature blocks to their regions, such as mountains, rivers, or lakes, or they can define custom features.
 Feature blocks have a fixed size and can be placed at points within a region.
 To place multiple blocks of the same feature in close proximity, the implementation will use loops.
 For example, a mountain range can be made by placing multiple mountain blocks in a line using a loop.

 After consulting with our TA we aim to give users as much control as possible, thereby reducing the amount of randomization required in the backend.
+Our TA also suggested that we use loops to place multiple blocks of the same feature and allow the user to create custom definitions for features.
+These suggestions have been incorporated into the DSL.